-A success story in community based conservation.
+A success story of community-based conservation.

 To further add to conservation efforts, a Predator’s Fund was established to compensate farmers for livestock lost to predators while generating funds needed for infrastructure to minimise their risk.

-- ≠ Khoadi-//Hôas was the first community based conservancy to request registration
+- ≠ Khoadi-//Hôas was the first community-based conservancy to request registration

-- Grootberg Lodge became the first middle-market tourism establishment to be wholly owned by a communal conservancy
+- Grootberg Lodge became the first middle-market tourism establishment to be wholly owned by a communal conservancy.

-- The lodge became a major income source for the conservancy and it’s members
+- The lodge became a major income source for the conservancy and its members

-- Grootberg lodge was awarded a Community Benefit Award at the prestigious World Travel and Tourism Council’s ‘Tourism for Tomorrow’ awards — 2010
+- Grootberg lodge was awarded a Community Benefit Award at the prestigious World Travel and Tourism Council’s 2010 Tourism for Tomorrow Awards

 - Wildlife numbers continue to grow in the conservancy

-- The conservancy is a registered custodian” in the Ministry of Environment and Tourism’s Black Rhino Custodian Programme
+- The conservancy is a registered Custodian in the Ministry of Environment and Tourism’s Black Rhino Custodian Programme

-- ≠ Khoadi-//Hôas is one of the first conservancies to reintroduce black rhinos and black faced impala
+- ≠ Khoadi-//Hôas is one of the first conservancies to reintroduce black rhinos and black-faced impala

 - Establishment of a compensation scheme to minimise the impact of human-wildlife conflict